-6. e-QIP Submission - Once all of the information has been reviewed and the certification/releases (yes there are three more, one to certify your signature, one to authorize release of information regarding the investigation and release of medical information); the form(s) is sent electronically by the FSO to the Defense Security Service.
-They review it for completeness; if all is correct they will issue you an interim clearance at the level requested and forward the e-QIP information on to the Office of Personnel Management, who performs the actual background investigation.
+- 6. Fingerprints The FSO will provide you with the information you need to schedule an appointment for digital fingerprints.
+Notify the FSO immediately after your fingerprints are taken. - 7. e-QIP Submission Once all of the information has been reviewed and the certification/releases, you must complete three more steps: 1) certify your signature, 2) authorize release of information regarding the investigation and 3) authorize the release of medical information.
+The FSO will review the form for completeness and adequacy.
+When the results of the fingerprinting process are ready, the FSO will submit your completed SF-86 form along with your fingerprints for processing. - 8.
+Interim Clearance If everything is correct with your eQIP submission the Defense Industrial Security Clearance Office (DISCO) will issue you an interim clearance at the level requested and forward the e-QIP information on to the Office of Personnel Management, who performs the actual background investigation.

-7. Interim clearance - If everything is correct with your eQIP submission the Defense Industrial Security Clearance Office or DISCO will issue you an interim clearance.
 This usually occurs with 24-36 hours after the e-QIP submission is received but depends upon how busy DISCO is at the particular time.
-When the FSO receives notification that you have been granted an interim clearance, you will be contacted to schedule a time for you to read and sign the Non-Disclosure
+When the FSO receives notification that you have been granted an interim clearance, you will be contacted to schedule a time for you to read and sign the Non-Disclosure.

-Agreement (SF-312).
-This is a contract between you and the USG that you will never divulge the information to which you have access to because of your security clearance now and for the rest of your life, unless you are released in writing from this obligation by a duly appointed and credentialed representative of the USG.
+9. Agreement (SF-312) -This is a contract between you and the US Government that you will never divulge the information to which you have access to because of your security clearance now and for the rest of your life, unless you are released in writing from this obligation by a duly appointed and credentialed representative of the US Government.
 You will also receive an initial security briefing at that time.
 Until you sign the SF-312 and receive the initial security briefing, your clearance is not activated.

-It is possible that an interim clearance will be denied, if that is the case the FSO will receive a notice of declination.
+It is possible that an interim clearance will be denied.
+If that is the case the FSO will receive a notice of declination.
 If this happens the FSO will also notify you.
 Do not worry, a notice of declination is not necessarily a bad thing, it just means that some item triggered this response by the adjudicator reviewing your submission and more information is required.
 The additional information will be obtained during the investigation phase of the process.
-You just have to wait until the entire clearance process is completed and your case adjudicated to know if will be able to obtain a security clearance.
+You just have to wait until the entire clearance process is completed and your case adjudicated to know if you will be able to obtain a security clearance.

-8. Final Clearance - Once your investigation is completed and your request adjudicated, the interim clearance will be changed to a final clearance.
+- 10. Final Clearance Once your investigation is completed and your request adjudicated, the interim clearance will be changed to a final clearance.
 This is a transparent process; the FSO will inform you when this occurs via E-mail.
 However with an interim clearance you will have almost all of the rights and privileges of personnel with a final clearance.
-If for any reason during the course of the background investigation any derogatory information is discovered the possibility exists that your interim clearance can be revoked until completion of the background investigation and adjudication of your case.
+If for any reason during the course of the background investigation any derogatory information is discovered, the possibility exists that your interim clearance can be revoked until completion of the background investigation and adjudication of your case. - 11.
+Clearance Maintenance There are a couple of items of which you must be aware to maintain your clearance.
+You will be subject to random drug testing which is part of the Drug Free Workplace clauses in US Government contracts; you will receive refresher security training each year as required by the Defense Security Service; and depending upon your clearance level a security reinvestigation is required every 5 years for Top Secret & every 10 years for Secret.

-9. Clearance Maintenance - There are a couple of items of which you must be aware to maintain your clearance.
-You will be subject to random drug testing which is part of the Drug Free Workplace clauses in USG contracts; you will receive refresher security training each year this is required by the Defense Security Service; and depending upon your clearance level a security reinvestigation is required - every 5 years for Top Secret & every 10 years for Secret.
 The following are areas/items to watch out for when filling out the e-QIP form.